 Driven by rising consumer culture, individualisation, and globalisation, societies worldwide have become more complex than ever before.
 SINUS has addressed this complexity by developing creative and scientifically rigorous approaches to grouping people and the societies to which they belong.

 The SINUS method of identifying target groups is grounded in the ethnographic analysis of everyday life and attitudes towards work, family, leisure and consumption.
 Exploring similarities and differences in people’s basic values, SINUS researches individuals’ future plans, ideas, interests, and orientation role models, and cross-interprets the findings with objective social variables such as income, education and profession.

 In an aim to make a multidimensional world easier to understand, SINUS has collated their findings to group people similar in their approach to life, value orientation and social situation, as well as those who demonstrate similar lifestyles and likings.

 This year’s Sleep Set competition challenges each design practice to immerse themselves in the world of their assigned tribe.
 Our designers began their sleep journey with a Sleep Set roundtable and SINUS target group workshop…

 "This is where we start the journey"

-Further information on the Target group workshop:
+For further information on the target group workshop:

 Design of the future